Roland Garros Week 2 Summary

 The average rally length in that first set was a massive 6.3 shots per point, as Ruud managed to keep his man pushed back from the baseline.
 Had he won that set, the Norwegian might have been in business.

-Although the quality of tennis remained high on both sides, there was a sense of slight deflation around Court Phillipe Chatrier at the conclusion of the tie-break.
+The tennis quality remained high on both sides.
+However, there was a slight deflation around Court Phillipe Chatrier after the tie-break conclusion.

 It was clear how much Ruud had invested in the first set.
 Against a player of Djokovic’s stature, the outcome now felt like a formality.
 And indeed, as Djokovic loosened up, the average rally length dropped quickly.